• Skip to primary navigation

 cooked sauce in saucepan

-Add the remaining basil leaves, put a lid on top and let it rest for 5 minutes, or store when it has already cooled down.
+Add the remaining basil leaves, put a lid on top, and let it rest for 5 minutes, or store it when it has already cooled down.

 You can add a finely chopped white or yellow onion to the sauce at the beginning of the cooking, just after frying the garlic.
 Many people go for this option; I like it more without it.